kellypj24/data-engineering/dagster-datawarehouse/README.md

 webUI (similar to Dagster Cloud UI) - you can then access it in your browser via http://localhost:3000 and execute your jobs etc. locally.

-If you set `PGHOST=playbastion-public.play.internal.aws.cureatr.com` before launching, you can  use play Redshift instead, you can also set `PGDATABASE` to point to a play database.
+If you set `PGHOST=playbastion-public.play.internal.aws.company.com` before launching, you can  use play Redshift instead, you can also set `PGDATABASE` to point to a play database.
-You must be using the Cureatr VPN to access play or live Redshift.
+You must be using the company VPN to access play or live Redshift.

 ### Google Drive/BigQuery Access
-The [google_drive_io_manager](cureatr/io_managers/google_drive_io_manager.py) uses authentication information stored in an AWS secret share facilitate dropping files into Cureatr's workspace.
+The [google_drive_io_manager](company/io_managers/google_drive_io_manager.py) uses authentication information stored in an AWS secret share facilitate dropping files into company's workspace.
 To test locally add a file named `GOOGLE_CREDENTIALS.json` in the `.local` directory.

 The contents should look similar to this: